 The follicular phase is the longest phase of your menstrual cycle.
 It lasts from 14 to 21 days.
-During the follicular phase, your ovaries house a developing egg they will later release during ovulation.
+During the follicular phase, your ovaries house immature eggs.
+One ovary will later release a mature egg during ovulation.
 The end of your follicular phase is a particularly fertile period, when your odds of getting pregnant increase if you have sex.

 Advertisement